Guide for changing your U of M campus

-It may take several weeks after cancelling classes for you to be auto-enrolled in exit counseling; check your University email regularly for prompts to complete the process.
+It may take several weeks after canceling classes for you to be auto-enrolled in exit counseling; check your University email regularly for prompts to complete the process.
 A hold will be placed on your student account until you complete exit counseling.
 The hold may prevent registration at your new campus, and prevent access to your transcripts.

 - Send official transcripts to your new campus.

-You must send all official, sealed transcripts from all postsecondary institutions you have attended (other than the U of M) to the admissions office of your new campus.
+You must send all official, sealed transcripts from all post-secondary institutions you have attended (other than the U of M) to the admissions office of your new campus.
 You must also send copies of any test scores for which you received college credit, such as AP, IB, or CLEP.

 - Request to transfer your U of M internet account.